Mallick17/AWS-CloudWatch/README.md

 **Reason:**

-The CloudWatch Agent is necessary for collecting and pushing system-level metrics (like memory usage) to CloudWatch, which aren't available by default.
+The CloudWatch Agent is necessary for collecting and pushing system-level metrics (like memory usage& & logs) to CloudWatch, which aren't available by default.

 ---